uchicago-dsi/broadbandequity/README.md

 # broadbandequity

 This repository contains the datasets and codebooks used in the City of Chicago Broadband Equity Project from the Data Science Clinic (Winter 2022).
-Audditional work was also done during the Autumn 2022 Quarter.
+Additional work was also done during the Autumn 2022 Quarter.

 Authors: Lena Diasti, Drew Keller, Amy Maldonado, Nick Ross (Autumn 2022)